max-kuk/max-kuk.github.io/content/posts/flight_price_prediction.md

 ### Gather weather data

 To collect the historical weather data you can use [wunderground.com](wunderground.com) website.
-To my best knowledge, it’s only one website provide historical temperature data for free.
-To collect the temperature in departure and arrival cities, the crawler was build to automise the process.
+To my best knowledge, it is only one website that provides historical temperature data for free.
+To collect the temperature in departure and arrival cities, the crawler was build to automate the process.

 <details>